okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 Use this guide to understand the process of submitting a lifecycle management (LCM) integration to the Okta Integration Network (OIN) using the OIN Manager.
 You can submit a Workflows connector LCM integration.
 This guide also shows you how to update a previously published LCM integration or delete a draft submission.

-> **Note:** As of release 2024.10.0, you can't submit new SCIM integrations using the OIN Manager.
+> **Note:** As of release 2024.11.0, you can't submit new SCIM integrations using the OIN Manager.
 Use the new [OIN Wizard](/docs/guides/submit-oin-app/scim/main/) for a seamless ISV submission experience.
-Okta is migrating previous integrations submitted through the OIN Manager to the OIN Wizard.
+You can also [edit and resubmit published SCIM integrations](/docs/guides/submit-oin-app/scim/main/#update-your-integration) from the OIN Wizard.

 ---